jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

   | \ ``fileCommentChar``\ : if exists, defines the comment character in files (\#,
   | \ ``fileDelimiterChar``\ : if exists, defines the character indicating the columns for data (',', ' ', ';', ...)
 - | \ *output*\ :
-  | [Any, Any, Any, Any]; plots the sensor data; returns [plt, fig, ax, line] in which plt is matplotlib.pyplot, fig is the figure (or None), ax is the axis (or None) and line is the return value of plt.plot (or None) which could be changed hereafter
+  | (type: [Any, Any, Any, Any]) plots the sensor data; returns [plt, fig, ax, line] in which plt is matplotlib.pyplot, fig is the figure (or None), ax is the axis (or None) and line is the return value of plt.plot (or None) which could be changed hereafter
 - | \ *notes*\ :
   | adjust default values by modifying the variables exudyn.plot.plotSensorDefault..., e.g., exudyn.plot.plotSensorDefaultFontSize
 - | \ *example*\ :